The Gateway, Fife (Improving Futures)

 What changes or outcomes were observed?

-Evaluation data shown that the programme is associated with an improvement in strengths and a decrease in risks between entering and leaving the programme.
+Evaluation data showed that the programme is associated with an improvement in strengths and a decrease in risks between entering and leaving the programme.
 These include:

 - a decease in adult risk factors, including problems with boundary-setting